 Until the last decade, ubiquinol wasn’t available for use in supplements because it is easily oxidized (causing it to revert to ubiquinone).
 That changed with the introduction of a stabilized ubiquinol called Kaneka QH™ - which is used in TrueCoQ10™.

 TrueCoQ10™ is also made with the CoQH-CF™ technology which helps in both the absorption and stabilization of the Kaneka QH™ ubiquinol.

 CoQ10 used in supplements tends to crystalize at normal temperatures.
 These crystals make it very difficult for your body to absorb CoQ10.
 CoQH-CF™ eliminates this concern and keeps the ubiquinol fully solubilized - allowing TrueCoQ10 to be readily and quickly absorbed.

-A clinical study that combined CoQH-CF™ and 100mg of Kaneka QH™ ubiquinol found that it raised blood CoQ10 levels 430% better than regular CoQ10.
+The combined CoQH-CF™ and 100mg of Kaneka QH™ ubiquinol may raise blood CoQ10 levels 4.3x better than regular CoQ10.

 As important, CoQH-CF™ uses alpha lipoic acid and other nutritional compounds to make sure Kaneka QH™ ubiquinol stays as ubiquinol in the bottle, and doesn’t oxidize.

 Together, Kaneka QH™ ubiquinol and CoQH-CF™ help maximize the benefits of supplementing with TrueCoQ10™.